Youthink/simple-url/README.md

 None of these options is required, it will produce a `"http://localhost"` if you call `url.create()` only.

 ### url.createPath(pathname, query, hash) or url.createPath(options)

 This method simply crates a path and it's params have the same defaults with **url.create**'s.
 It leaves param `hash` there for convenience though it is not a part of path.

+### url.trimOrigin(url)

+This method will trim origin of the given url, and it will not decode any uri component or query.

 ### url.qs